 become a contributor.

-- Author: a contributor who has created an artefact.
+- Author: a contributor who has created an object sheet.

 - Administrators: constituting the administration committee.
 It comprises the main

-administrator who has the right to publish online artefacts and delegated administrators
+administrator who has the right to publish online objects sheets and delegated administrators

-Conservators who do not have access to analytical techniques still have the possibility to submit an artefact containing information on the object studied, macroscopic observations and the corresponding stratigraphy.
-Such artefacts will be specified among the list of available artefacts.
+Conservators who do not have access to analytical techniques still have the possibility to submit an object sheet containing information on the object studied, macroscopic observations and the corresponding stratigraphy (binocular mode).
+Such objects sheets are specified among the list of available ones.

-More complete artefacts are expected from conservation scientists or / and archaeometallurgists who should provide corrosion models.
+More complete objects sheets are expected from conservation scientists or/and archaeometallurgists.